bcgov/data-publication/pages/dps_bcdc_record.md

 + **Role**: Contact role type
     1. [Point of Contact](./glossary.html#point_of_contact) (required)
         - Recommend the first contact to be a generic inbox.
-        - **NEW** On each record there is a **Contact Data Expert** button, this opens up an email with a defined email template that will go to the first contact listed.
+        - **NEW** On each record there is a **Contact Data Expert** button, that when selected will open up an email with a defined email template which will go to the first contact listed.
     3. [Business Expert](./glossary.html/#business_expert) (optional)
     4. [Data Manager](./glossary.html/#data-manager) (optional)
     5. [Custodian](./glossary.html/#data_custodian) (optional)